GiacomoZheng/vscode-gm/README.md

 [bracket-pair-colorizer-2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) is a beautiful and powerful extension and it support all languages.
 You can directly use it after intalling.

 [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) is a useful extension, but it (2.0.2) doesn't support gm directly.
-In the latest version of `gm` (`1.0.2`), I build in the function of the `better comments` into a theme, but it has only the `dark+`.
-I may try to support all the themes latter.
+In the latest version of `gm` (`1.0.3`), I build in the function of the `better comments` into a theme, but it has only the 5 ones.
+I may try to support more later.

 ## Release Notes